Past Tense

 If the predicate is conjugated in the intimate speech level then 어 is added as the final syllable.
 If the predicate is conjugated in the polite speech level then 어요 is added as the final syllable.

-When an additional 었 is added to the first past tense marker, the predicate's meaning is becomes more remote than the recent past.
+When an additional 었 is added to the first past tense ending, the predicate's meaning is more remote than the recent past.
 For example, or This can be used when recounting events which are in the distant past and no longer immediately relevant.